-Slide guitar can also (at the beginning) be quite tricky.
-This is mostly because there are certain basic things you have to do differently to when playing guitar normally, and if you don’t do these things right, it’s just not going to work.
+Slide guitar can also be quite tricky at the beginning.
+This is mostly because there are certain basic things you have to do differently to when playing guitar normally – and if you don’t do these things right, it’s just not going to work.

 Here’s a list of the five main essentials of slide guitar technique.
 Notice how they make slide playing different to standard playing.